pranasag/pranasag.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: "Here you will see a selection of my current research (sub)lines.
+Interested to know more?
+Please get in touch!"
-nav: false
+nav: true
 nav_order: 2
-display_categories: [work, fun]
+display_categories: [Research themes, Student projects]
 horizontal: false
 ---